What are the stages of a contract lifecycle?

 min

 Contracts are complex.
 They can create value if executed well, and risk if they aren’t.
 The secret to a successful contract?
-Creating a process first.
+A robust contract lifecycle management process.

 1. Contract request

-Before a contract can be created and managed, it first needs to be requested.
-This is the first stage of a contract lifecycle.
+Before a contract can be created and managed, it needs to be requested.
+This is the first stage of a contract lifecycle, and it's also known as contract initiation.

-Within a traditional workflow, this typically involves a member of the sales team (or another department) completing a contract request form or emailing a member of the legal team to request that a new document be created.
+Within a traditional workflow, this typically involves the sales team (or another department) completing a contract request form or emailing a legal to request a new contract for a transaction they’re involved in.

 2. Contract creation

-The next contract phase is contract creation (aka contract generation).
-This is the stage whereby legal or business teams draft a contract that covers all of the relevant terms, clauses, and conditions for the agreement.
-It's also known as contract authoring.
+The next phase of the contract lifecycle is contract creation.
+This is when legal or business teams draft a contract covering the agreement's relevant terms, clauses, and conditions.
+This stage of the contract management lifecycle is also known as contract authoring.

 Unfortunately, the least efficient way of doing this is also the most popular.
-In this contract lifecycle phase, individuals typically draft a contract’s contents in a Word document.
-This is done either from scratch or by using a template and inserting the specific details manually.
+At this stage, legal teams typically draft a contract in a Word document, either from scratch or using a template and inserting the specific details manually.

-Rather than inputting the contract data manually, users of these tools can auto-populate their contracts using smartfields and integrations with other business platforms, like Salesforce, Greenhouse or Workday
+Rather than inputting the contract data manually, individuals can auto-populate their contracts using smartfields and integrations with other business platforms, like Salesforce, HubSpot, Greenhouse or Workday

 3. Internal review and collaboration